BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="sdk_error_handling"></a>
 # SDK Error Handling #

-The Tango Card Service API SDK handles its errors by throwing the following exceptions:
+The Tango Card C#/.NET 4.0 SDK handles its errors by throwing the following exceptions:

 * Custom `TangoCard.Sdk.Service.TangoCardServiceException` is thrown when the `Tango Card Service API` return a `Failure Response` for a given `Request`.
 * Custom `TangoCard.Sdk.Common.TangoCardSdkException` is thrown when the Tango Card SDK has detected an error within its code, regardless of any given Request.